KaiSiang97/CE4171-IoT-Communications-and-Networking/README.md

 ## Local Server
 You need to use the Administrator Privileges to download the TensorFlow, Pillow and Flask using Python command.
+To run the Local Server, you need to disable the Windows Firewall so that the packet can communicate with the IoT devices.

+For the testing of the Application apk on the Android Devices.
+Remember to disable the Windows Firewall, connect the IoT devices on the same network as the Cloud Server (Own PC).